 6.5.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1 clause 6.455

 Use enumeration values in Fortran only when interoperating with C procedures that have enumerations as formal parameters and/or return enumeration values as function results.

 Ensure the interoperability of the C and Fortran definitions of every enum type used.